Responsible Investment Policy

 Using these conventions as a basis, ETHENEA, supported by its external research service providers, has created a list of the types of companies excluded by us for investment:

-- Companies that are involved in the development, production, use, maintenance, finance and/or sale of controversial weapons or components that are considered key and/or dedicated to controversial weapons;
+- Companies that are largely involved in the development, production, use, maintenance, finance and/or sale of controversial weapons or components that are considered key and/or dedicated to controversial weapons.
+This includes instances where:

-- The ultimate holding company owns more than 10% of voting rights of an involved company
+- The ultimate holding company owns a large amount of voting rights of an involved company

-- More than 10% of voting rights of a company is owned by an involved company
+- A large amount of a company’s voting rights are owned by an involved company

 2.3 Divestment process